Our vision is for equity and excellence in everything we do.

 Queensland Government's objectives for the community

 The government's direction is informed by its broad objectives for the community.
-As one of the state’s largest agencies, we play a key role in contributing to the following objectives:
+The objectives reflect the government's vision for Queensland.
+We support the following objectives:

 Queensland public service values